What is executive functioning and why do I need a coach?

 Children may initially begin to demonstrate executive functioning difficulties in their elementary to middle school years as this is when they are first called on to manage increasing schoolwork demands.
 Without proper intervention, executive functioning weaknesses become further pronounced in high school and college, as these individuals are now asked to navigate increasing complexity in their daily routines without a developmentally-appropriate skill set.
 Self-esteem can be negatively impacted as it becomes harder and harder for the child, adolescent, or young adult to keep up, often resulting in decreased motivation and failure to participate in necessary tasks and activities.

 Executive functioning difficulties don’t just happen in school and they aren’t simply a “pediatric” problem!

 Executive functioning deficits can impact anyone.
 They can and often run in families.
 Individuals may be genetically predisposed to weak executive functioning abilities, or they may not develop fully as a person matures, or they may become impaired at some point secondary to damage to the frontal lobe (i.e., concussion resulting from a sports injury or car accident).
-If you or your child, adolescent, or young adult are having difficulties managing responsibilities at home, navigating your day-to-day routines, organizing, tracking, and using your time accordingly to do what you want and need to do, executive functioning coaching may be right for you.
+If you or your child, adolescent, or young adult are having difficulties managing responsibilities at home, navigating day-to-day routines, organizing, tracking, and using time accordingly to do what one wants and/or needs to do, executive functioning coaching may be the next best step!

-Executive functioning coaching can help to develop the necessary skills to decrease stress and to promote success, participation, and satisfaction and quality of life.
-Our brains continue to develop throughout our lifespan!
-Regardless of age, executive functions can be strengthened or compensated within our everyday activities and routines.
+Executive functioning coaching can help to develop the necessary skills to decrease stress and to promote success, participation, satisfaction, and quality of life.
+Our brains continue to develop throughout our lifespan.
+Regardless of age, executive functions can be strengthened or compensated within our everyday activities and routines!